Skip to main content

 • But doesn’t the federal government reimburse schools for the full price of the meals?

 • No. Federal reimbursements cover a portion of the cost of school meals, but not all.
-According to the School Nutrition Association USD383 average cost to prepare a school meal in 2016-17 school year was $3.61, yet the maximum federal reimbursement for a free lunch in SY 2016-17 was only $3.49.
-This means that food service departments lose money on every free meal that they serve.
+USD383 average cost to prepare a school meal during the 2024-25 school year was $5.01, yet the maximum federal reimbursement for a free lunch in SY 2024-25 was only $4.86.

 • Does that mean that the kids who pay for their meals subsidize the free meals?